nguyenhoangtrungg/Coliee_2023_task12/README.md

 ### 🆕 Processing

 Preprocessing focuses on separating statements and cleaning data.
-The steps to preprocess are as follows:
+The steps to preprocessing are as follows:

 1. Split meta and content
 2. Add label (have)